animate1978/MB-Lab-docs/docs/morph_creator.rst

 What is the workflow to create morphs to a model ?

-First, what is a morph ?
+* First, what is a morph ?

 A morph is a group of vectors that move vertices they are attached on.
 Each morph corresponds to a specific body part, and the name explains what it does.
 For example Torso-SizeX is a morph that change the size of the torso along the X axis.
 The first part of the name is the category where the morph is.
 A same morph can't be in 2 different categories.
 And each morph has a minimum value(0) and a maximum (1).
 For the moment we can't exceed theses values.

-Different types of morphs ?
+* Different types of morphs ?

 For the user, no. They don't exist after finalization, except for the morphs involved in face expressions, they are changed in shapekeys, and used to create expressions like angry, or happy.

-For the creator, it's different, you have 2 types.
+For the creator, it's different, you have **2 types**.

 -------------
 Simple Morphs